We Love —

 DAY 2 – DUBLIN CITY

-- Discover Dublin's many historic buildings, museums, galleries, elegant Georgian streets and colourful city gardens and parks.
+Set off early in the morning to explore this vibrant and historic capital city.
+Discover Dublin's many historic buildings, museums, galleries, elegant Georgian streets and colourful city gardens and parks.

-- Not to be missed is Trinity College, founded by Elizabeth I in the 16th Century and now home to the famous illuminated manuscript, the Book of Kells.
+Why not visit Dublinia at Christchurch, which brings the turbulent History of medieval Dublin vividly to life.
+Also not to be missed is Trinity College, founded by Elizabeth I in the 16th Century and now home to the famous illuminated manuscript, the Book of Kells.

-- As the evening starts to set in, stop by the Guinness Storehouse for a tasting of the inimitable, world-famous creamy ‘black stuff', before returning to your hotel.
+As the evening starts to set in, stop by the Guinness Storehouse for a tasting of the inimitable, world-famous creamy ‘black stuff', before returning to your hotel.

 DAY 3 - GALWAY & CLIFDEN

-- Visit Belvedere House, Gardens and Park - the magnificent early 18th-century stately home of Robert Rochfort, Earl of Belvedere - and just a short drive from Mullingar.
+Visit Belvedere House, Gardens and Park - the magnificent early 18th-century stately home of Robert Rochfort, Earl of Belvedere - and just a short drive from Mullingar.

-- Arrive into Galway, a small, beguiling city nestled in a bay overlooking the Atlantic Ocean.
+Arrive into Galway, a small, beguiling city nestled in a bay overlooking the Atlantic Ocean.
 Having traded with Spain down through the centuries, a myriad of Spanish influences can be spotted in the city, not to mention works of local artists and sculptors.

-- Continue onwards to the Connemara region, famous for its savage beauty.
+Continue onwards to the Connemara region, famous for its savage beauty.
 Drink in its lake and mountain scenery as you wend your way on country roads to Clifden town.

-- Check in at the wonderful Abbeyglen Castle which enjoys a panoramic view of Clifden.
+- Check-in at the wonderful Abbeyglen Castle

 DAY 4 – CONNEMARA

-- Visit Connemara National Park, where Connemara ponies and Irish red deer roam freely through 5,000 acres of scenic mountains, bogs and luscious grassland.
+Visit Connemara National Park, where Connemara ponies and Irish red deer roam freely through 5,000 acres of scenic mountains, bogs and luscious grassland.

-- Be sure to take in the magnificent Kylemore Abbey on your travels.
+Be sure to take in the magnificent Kylemore Abbey on your travels.
 This beautiful Gothic structure built of granite in the 1800's sits on the shores of a bucolic lake, set against a stunning mountain backdrop.

-- Take a scenic drive through Leenane where you have an option to board the Sea Cruise through Killary Fjord.
+Take a scenic drive through Leenane where you have an option to board the Sea Cruise through Killary Fjord.

 Days 5 - 8: Clare, Kerry & Limerick